 - Create recommendations for implementation.
 The plans should also identify any anticipated challenges, include a reporting and auditing component, and designate staff who will be principally charged with administering the proposed plan.
 Identify disparities in workforce outcomes.
 When LA measured hiring by gender, it discovered a gap and then worked toward turning it around.
 Today 57 percent of the workforce are women.

 - Set goals.
 Create a list of equity indicators specific to a department or office and describe how the department will develop reliable data to track progress on equity, diversity, and inclusion.
 Consider training goals and retention as indicators of progress.

 A commitment to diversity and inclusion is a start, but to fully benefit from increased racial and gender diversity, organizations must be willing to change the culture and power structure.
 In any area of work, employees need ongoing training and support to accomplish goals and a way to monitor and evaluate progress.
 EDI efforts are no different.

-Planning organizations have a duty to understand the communities they serve and that is reflected in the office environment, not only to provide perspective but in doing so honors our own and others' humanity.
+Planning organizations have to understand the communities they serve and that is reflected in the office environment, not only to provide perspective but in doing so honor our own and others' humanity.

 Top image: Illustration from gettyimages.com.

 About the author